SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-12-most-infectious-disease.md

 [Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) about how seriously we should take the COVID-19 Omicron/BA.4-5 variants, given that so many people are "done with COVID" and refuse to mask.
 Response: basically, we should take it _very_ seriously; people without masks are being very silly.
-Silly in a deadly fashion, irresonsible to the health of the rest of us.
+Silly in a deadly fashion, irresponsible to the health of the rest of us.
 To answer the titular question: yes, unfortunately, it appears so.